bmurdata/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

   Based upon the pros and cons listed above, I  selected App Service.
   * Usage will be limited, or non existent, making a pay-as-you go model appealing.
   * The app is small, and I would rather not have to deal with installing web servers, port configuration, domain registration, etc. for it.
-  * The project has no requirements for data storage, and is generally small.
+  * The project has no requirements for data storage, and is small.

 ## Assesing future needs
    In order for me to switch to virtual machines a few things would be needed.